Altermagnetism and Superconductivity: A Short Historical Review: I. Introduction

 \section{I. Introduction}

-In recent years, there has been a growing surge of interest in a newly discovered magnetic order known as altermagnetism (AM) \citep{Hayami2019, Yuan2020, Mazin2021, Smejkal2022-1, Smejkal2022-2}.
+In recent years, there has been a growing surge of interest in a newly discovered magnetic order known as altermagnetism (AM) \citep{Smejkal2020, Hayami2019, Smejkal2022-1, Smejkal2022-2, Mazin2022}.
 Although several excellent reviews have explored this rapidly evolving topic \citep{Bai2024, SongC2025, Guo2025, Jungwirth2025-1, Jungwirth2025-2, Jungwirth2025-3}, less attention has been given to the historical development of the underlying ideas, methodologies, and conceptual shifts that have defined the field.
 In this paper, we aim to shed light on key milestones and turning points that have shaped the study of AM (see, i.e. Fig.\ref{fig:Fig-1}).
-To this end, we briefly examine two closely related themes: (i) the interplay between electronic liquid crystal (ELC) phases \citep{Wu2007}, multipole expansions \citep{Hayami2018-PRB}, and the emergence of the altermagnetism framework \citep{Hayami2019, Smejkal2022-1, Smejkal2022-2}; and (ii) the unconventional superconducting phenomena that naturally stem from this foundational interplay.
+To this end, we briefly examine two closely related themes: (i) the interplay between electronic liquid crystal (ELC) phases \citep{Wu2007}, multipole expansions \citep{Hayami2018-PRB}, and the emergence of the AM framework \citep{Smejkal2020, Hayami2019, Naka2019, Smejkal2022-1, Smejkal2022-2}; and (ii) unconventional superconducting phenomena entangled with AM, by starting from this foundational interplay.